FAQ

 In normal circumstances, bugs and sponsored tickets coming from sponsors are done first.

-There is a Kanban board at GitHub here where you can see the progress and the current prioritization: https://github.com/orgs/korlibs/projects/1
+There is a Kanban board at GitHub where you can see the progress and the current prioritizations: https://github.com/orgs/korlibs/projects/19

 How can I close a KorGE Game Window programatically?